 One year ago, in March of 2020, I went into Kyle Everett's Robotboy Records studio in Eugene to start a recording project.
 The original plan was to do a few demos, translating what there was inside my head into at least some form of basic song structure, and take them home to listen and see which tracks had potential to expand upon and eventually build up into something more than just an idea.

 And then the plague hit, and a lot of plans had to be put on hold, for a lot of people.
-Before the studio closed for the duration of the pandemic, we had five solid basic beat + guitars + vocal song demos recorded over two relaxed four hour sessions, any of which could have been morphed into a completed song with the addition of more instrumentation, and a sixth sketch track of a germinal folky sci-fi tune.
+Before the studio closed for the duration of the pandemic, we had five solid song demos with basic guitar + beat + vocals, recorded over two relaxed four hour sessions.
+Any of those could have been morphed into a completed song with the addition of more instrumentation, and there was also a sixth sketch track of a germinal sci-fi folk tune.

 Last summer, after seeing that things weren't going to return to normal anytime soon, I put together a home recording setup in a quiet upstairs bedroom, and began learning how to record, edit, and mix on my own.
 For a guy whose concept of hi-tech is assembling and blowing up high compression air cooled VW engines and designing and building tube amps made to be detonated - both 1920s level technology - working with 21st century digital recording was a steep learning curve, but the journey was more fun than not.